Numerical studies on the self-similar collapse of the alpha-patches problem: Acknowledgements

 \section{Acknowledgements}

 I wish to thank A. C\'ordoba, D. C\'ordoba, J. Eggers, C. Fefferman, M. A. Fontelos and J.L Rodrigo for their useful comments and suggestions.
-DC initiated me on $\alpha$-patches and proposed me the problem discussed in this article.
-JE, CF and MAF provided me with valuable insights on the self-similar transformation.
+DC initiated me into $\alpha$-patches and suggested the problem discussed in this article.
+JE, CF and MAF provided me with valuable insights into the self-similar transformation.
 MAF helped me in the evaluation of the integrals in Eq.
 (26) by means of series expansions.
-The computational part of this work has been performed on supercomputers at the BSC and CESGA to which I acknowledge worthful support.
+The computational part of this work was performed on supercomputers at the BSC and CESGA , and I am also grateful to these institutions for their valuable support.

-This work has been supported by Consolider I-MATH (C3-0104) and CSIC grants No. PI-200650I224 and OCEANTECH (No. PIF06-059).
+This work is supported by Consolider I-MATH (C3-0104) and CSIC grants No. PI-200650I224 and OCEANTECH (No. PIF06-059) and MINECO grants: ICMAT Severo Ochoa project SEV-2011-0087 and MTM2011-26696.